 If you have suffered an injury at work or because of work, there are two types of claims:

 All claims made in Queensland first need to be lodged as statutory (no-fault) claims.
 It's always best you see a lawyer as early as possible following an injury at work and before you are assessed by WorkCover.
 Seeing a lawyer early in the process and before the assessment can allow for stronger positioning of your case, which in turn gives you the best opportunity to maximise your entitlements.

 Everyone’s situation is unique, and no two work-related injuries or accidents are the same.
-However, the below image is a good representation of the workers compensation claims process in Queensland and WA and how to access compensation following your injuries.
+However, the video below provides a general overview of the process for bringing a claim for compensation with Shine Lawyers:

 How workers' compensation gets calculated in Queensland and WA